vippsas/vipps-ecom-api/vipps-ecom-api.md

 ![The Vipps landing page](images/vipps-flow-landing-page.png)

-When a user has selected Vipps for payment, the Vipps landing page detects whether user is using a desktop browser or a mobile browser:
+When a user is directed to the `url` from initiate payment, they will either be taken to the Vipps app or to the Vipps landing page:

-* In a mobile browser, the landing page detects if the Vipps app is installed, and automatically switches to the Vipps app if it is.
+* In a mobile browser, the user will be redirected to the Vipps app.
 * In a desktop browser, the landing page prompts the user for the phone number (the number may also be pre-filled).
   The user enters or confirms the phone number.
 Then on their phone, the user gets a push notification and the Vipps app then prompts for confirmation.